You are here because you want to know how many batteries you need to run a 2,000W inverter.

 We will split this section up in two parts. one for Lead-acid batteries and one for lithium (LiFePO4) batteries.

-How many Lead-acid batteries for a 2,000W inverter?
+How many lead-acid batteries are needed for a 2,000W inverter?

 If we divide 2000W by 12V we become 166A.
 This is too much for a DIY system, so we will use a 24V system.